 siltation from soil washed down from housing developments, are particularly harmful to creek beds.
 All major creeks have suffered severe damage, and new housing development close to the Park exacerbates this problem.

-and streets releases water into the Park containing such chemicals as phosphorus that act as plant fertilisers.
+backyards and streets releases water into the Park containing such chemicals as phosphorus that act as plant fertilisers.
 This water encourages the growth of weeds, which flourish and displace the native plants.
-Why this happens is
+Why this

-because the native plant species in the low-phosphorus and quick-drying sandy soils of the Park, through long adaptation, do best under conditions of low levels of nutrients and a fluctuating water supply.
-When there is
+happens is because the native plant species in the low-phosphorus and quick-drying sandy soils of the Park, through long adaptation, do best under conditions of low levels of nutrients and a fluctuating water supply.
+When

 The consequences can be seen all around the edge of the Park and along all creeks.
 Wherever stormwater enters the Park, wherever garden refuse has been dumped, and wherever new soil has come in or fill has been dumped,

 patches of privet, Honeysuckle Lonicera japonica, Lantana Lantana camara, Kikuyu Grass Pennisetum clandestinum, Tradescantiafluminensis, Blackberry Rubus fruticosus, Crofton Weed Ageratina

 adenophora, and many other weeds run rampant.
 The limits of each infestation show precisely how far the increased ‘nutrients’ or increased water have reached.

 Weeds and introduced plants are listed in the Appendix entitled ‘Introduced plant species’.
 While not all of these plants are present in the Park, they have been recorded in the broader Berowra Valley.
 This

 list is included in this Guide to encourage people to recognise such plants, to remove weeds from their gardens, and to seek Council advice about eliminating weeds from nearby areas.
 This will help prevent the spread of weeds into the Park.